AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/js_apps/test.md

 ### Set next block timestamp

-Since the rollup time is dependent on what "slot" the block is included in, the way to progress time is to just progress the time of the underlying chain by a number of slots.
-The duration of a slot can be looked up using `SLOT_DURATION()` in the Rollup (code in Leonidas.sol).
+Since the rollup time is dependent on what "slot" the block is included in, time can be progressed by progressing slots.
+The duration of a slot is available by calling `SLOT_DURATION()` on the Rollup (code in Leonidas.sol).

 You can then use the `warp` function on the EthCheatCodes to progress the underlying chain.